dreoporto/camknows/config_reference.md

 ### `enable_image_debugging` (expert)

-For faster processing with CamKnows, motion detection data is always converted to grayscale and blurred.
+For faster processing, motion detection data is always converted to grayscale and blurred to eliminate unnecessary data.
 It is also resized depending on the `motion_image_percent` setting.
-These conversions are not applied to the standard saved image files, but sometimes you may want to see what these conversions are producing to troubleshoot motion detection.
+These conversions **are not** applied to the standard saved image files.

+Sometimes you may want to see what these conversions are producing to troubleshoot motion detection.
 If `enable_image_debugging` is set to `true`, this converted motion detection data will be saved as
 additional **_p0.jpg* (previous) and **_p1.jpg* (current) image files under a *processed* subdirectory.

 ### `motion_frames_threshold`